 Meet 3,300 animals representing 280 species at Detroit Zoo, home of the world's largest Arctic exhibit that features polar bears, arctic foxes, and seals.
 Watch the arctic bears and seals swim above your head along a 21.3 m (70 ft) long underwater tunnel.
 Take a walk through an indoor jungle and surround yourself with kangaroos, macaws, wallabies, sloths, iguanas, birds, and butterflies at various cageless exhibits.
 Join in one of the animal education programs, feed giraffes, ride a miniature train, or watch a 4-D movie.
 At the interpretive gallery, you can also learn about the Earth using various displays and interactive tools.
-Plan to visit Detroit Zoo and other customer-reviewed, writer-recommended Royal Oak attractions using our Royal Oak family vacation planner.
+Discover how to plan a Royal Oak trip in just a few steps with Inspirock's itinerary builder.

 Unable to display map at this time.
 Please try again later.

 Arthur MOctober 4, 2017

 First time visit.
 My wife and I took our son and his family. (grandchild one and a half yrs) First stop was the penguins.
 Fantastic display.
 A must see!!
 The next few attractions are okay.
 Another mus... more »